W3BN3TT/CAN-bus-IDS-artefact/README.md

 the imports used in the other blocks of code must be installed on your device along with python3 and vcan
 #To initiate each section:

+USE IDS WORKING NOT IDS OUT OF THE PACKAGES IN THE MAIN PAGE

 sudo python3 send14.py

 python3 rec2.py